 Snohomish County Long Term Care & Aging provides community leadership on issues related to aging.
-It plans, coordinates, and advocates for the development and delivery of a range of services that helps older persons and younger adults with disabilities meet their needs and maximize their potential.
-To learn more about the Snohomish County Long Term Care & Aging division, click here.
+We plan, coordinate, and advocate for the development and delivery of a range of services that helps older persons and younger adults with disabilities meet their needs and maximize their potential.

 For more comprehensive information about LTCA, check out the 2016-2019 Area Plan on Aging.

 The Snohomish County Council on Aging (COA) is a 30-member advisory board that helps guide the work of LTCA.
 The County Executive recommends members for three-year terms, and the Snohomish County Council confirms these appointments.
 COA members advise LTCA and elected officials on concerns of the County’s older population.
 The COA also participates in educational and advocacy efforts on behalf of older persons and adults with disabilities.

 Aime Fink Email Supervisor Long Term Care & Aging Program 425-388-7218